tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 ```

 - These are terrible patterns, but were the best available for a long time.
-- Thankfully we now have method that will tell us `true` or `false` whether something exists.
+- Thankfully we now have a method that will tell us `true` or `false` whether something exists.
 - If we don't need the actual value, but rather to know whether something exists or not, the best method to use is the `includes` method.

 ```js